 Peripheral artery disease (PAD) occurs when the arteries that lead to your legs and feet build up with plaque, causing a partial blockage of blood flow.
 The plaque is a result of substances in the blood like fat, cholesterol, calcium, fibrous tissue, and more.
 When the plaque buildup occurs, the arteries are narrowed, limiting the supply of blood to your legs.
-The reduced flow of blood causes pain and numbness in the legs, and in serious cases, can result in infection or gangrene.
+The reduced flow of blood causes:

 Symptoms of PAD range from mild pain or numbness to severe pain.
 The calf is a common place for the pain to occur, but the location of the pain can be anywhere in the leg depending on where the narrowed artery is located.
 Some symptoms include:

 - Leg pain when walking or climbing stairs

 - Numbness in legs

 - Muscle pain or cramping in legs during activity that disappears after a few minutes of rest

 - Change in the color of your legs

 - No pulse or weakened pulse in your legs or feet

 - Coldness in your lower leg or foot, especially compared to the opposite side

 Reducing the effects and stopping the progress of PAD requires lifestyle changes such as: